 ICE has successfully launched Artway onto Amazon and eBay Germany, France, Spain and Italy, CDiscount in France and Etsy.
 As a result, Steve says that Artway has gone from selling very little in mainland Europe to the region now accounting for a third of the company’s total turnover.
 ICE has also brought the brand across the Atlantic to Amazon US, where the brand is taking advantage of a large new online audience and demand.

-With the help of ICE’s TEAM managed care, Artway has gained great success in new markets and is planning to further strengthen its online presence in Germany by expanding to Real.de, the well-known and trusted German retailer and growing marketplace.
+With the help of ICE’s TEAM managed care, Artway has gained great success in new markets and is planning to further strengthen its online presence in Germany by expanding to real.de, the well-known and trusted German retailer and growing marketplace (now Kaufland.de).